Zoom-IQA: Image Quality Assessment with Reliable Region-Aware Reasoning: Methodology

 \subsection{Self-Guided Exploration}

 \textbf{KL-Coverage Regularizer.} Recent studies on applying Reinforcement Learning (RL) to large language models (LLMs)~\cite{cui2025entropy,cheng2025reasoning} highlight a critical challenge: policy entropy often drops sharply at the onset of training, declining monotonically to near zero.
-This ``entropy collapse" severely limits the model's ability to explore, leading to performance plateaus.
+This ``entropy collapse'' severely limits the model's ability to explore, leading to performance plateaus.
 In the context of IQA, this issue is particularly detrimental.
 It leads to a collapse in the diversity of both reasoning paths and predicted rating scores.
-For instance, existing RL-based IQA methods, such as Visualquality-R1~\cite{wu2025visualquality}, suffer from ``score collapse."
+For instance, existing RL-based IQA methods, such as VisualQuality-R1~\cite{wu2025visualquality}, suffer from ``score collapse.''
 On the KonIQ~\cite{hosu2020koniq} test set, this method's output unique score ratio is merely 2.04\%, in stark contrast to the 71.34\% of the ground-truth Mean Opinion Scores (MOS) distribution (when rounded to two decimal places).

 To address this problem, we propose the KL-Coverage regularizer.
-This approach is inspired by the use of KL penalties to constrain policy updates~\cite{schulman2017proximal} and the recent finding that high covariance between action log-probabilities and logit changes leads to rapid policy entropy collapse~\cite{cui2025entropy}.
+This approach is inspired by the use of KL penalties to constrain policy updates~\cite{schulman2017proximal} and the recent finding that high covariance between action log-probabilities and logit changes leads to policy entropy collapse~\cite{cui2025entropy}.
 Our regularizer is thus designed to specifically suppress numerical tokens that exhibit this high covariance.

 Given a batch of $N$ rollout tokens, let $\pi_{\theta}(y_i | y_{<i})$ denote the policy's probability for token $y_i$ given its prefix $y_{<i}$, and let $A(y_i)$ be its associated advantage.
 We first compute the batch-level mean log-probability $\overline{\log \pi}$ and mean advantage $\overline{A}$: $ \overline{\log \pi} = \frac{1}{N} \sum_{j=1}^{N} \log \pi_{\theta}(y_j | y_{<j}), \quad \overline{A} = \frac{1}{N} \sum_{j=1}^{N} A(y_j). $ We then define a token-wise covariance score $Cov(y_i)$ as the centered cross-product: